iay/shibboleth-idp-docker/README.md

 One important example is 256-bit AES, which is eligible for use in XML encryption of messages sent to service providers.

-You need to build a copy of that image locally before building this image.
+As Oracle's license conditions means that I can't distribute that image, would will need to build a copy of it locally before building this image on top of it.

 ## Fetching the Jetty Distribution